 While bail bonds are typically a sufficient option for people to get their freedom back until they are given the opportunity to prove their case in court, unfortunately for low-income individuals, many are unable to cover the 10% bail premium that bondsmen charge to bail someone out of jail.
 As an example, if $10,000 is set as the bail amount, then $1,000 (10%) will be the bail fee that needs to be paid, and worst of all, it’s non-refundable no matter the outcome of the case.
-To assist those who can’t afford the 10% bail fee, we are sharing some options that can help low income families bail out their loved on.
+To assist those who can’t afford the 10% bail fee, we are sharing some options that can help low-income families bail out their loved ones.

 Charitable bail funds, or other similarly termed free charity bail bond options are a great option to explore in freeing individuals who otherwise would not have a way out of jail.
 Before approaching bail funds, one should first go through the local jurisdiction to discuss lowering the set bail amount.
 A magistrate or judge can assess each individual case on the basis of low income to review and lower the set bail amount.
-After exhausting this options, the next step is to approach local charity bail funds to see if they can assist.
+After exhausting these options, the next step is to approach local charity bail funds to see if they can assist.
 We explain how bail funds work in this article and provide contact information for some of the major bail funds available.

 This creates a potential downward spiral for an individual and has spurred a bail reform movement.
-Someone that is unable to leave jail risks losing their job, school eligibility, and potentially relationships.
+Someone that is unable to leave jail risks losing their job, school eligibility, and potential relationships.
 Is it a fair system?
 We at Bail Bonds Network think that the process is not always fair and want to help those in need of help that simply can’t afford the 10% bail bond fee.
 We want to help people before their lives get even more difficult than they already are.

 The good news is that many people are starting to realize that a problem does exist.
 We have done extensive research to find options for those that are unable to afford the 10% bail bond fee.
 There are options, although still limited since it’s early in development.
 Charitable bail funds are being created to help cover the 10% fee so people can be released from jail and move forward with their life.
 The goal is to help avoid job loss and further set-back for those that are already in a difficult situation financially.